 Powder Processing

-Kecombrang flowers, stems and leaves are washed with water flow further cut into size of 2x3cm.
-After that, dried process with cabinet dryer at 50°C until it breaks dry or crispy, then mashedusing a grinder and sieved (60 mesh) (Naufalin & Herastuti, 2013).
+running water then cut into small pieces (2x3cm).
+After that, dried process with cabinet dryer at a temperature of 50°C until it breaks dry, then mashed using a grinder and sieved (60 mesh) (Naufalin & Herastuti, 2013).

 Kecombrang Extraction